Community Services Department

 Cedar Hills Soccer League - Kindergarten through 2nd Grade

-The Recreation Department is excited to announce the NEW Cedar Hills Soccer League.
 Cedar Hills offers leagues for co-ed Kindergarten teams and for boy and girl teams for children going into the 1st through 2nd grades.
-The one-time registration for both fall and spring sessions is available for the start of the fall season.
+The one-time registration for both fall and spring sessions is available at the start of the fall season.
 The fall session runs August-September, and the spring session runs April-May.
 The cost is $65 for both sessions.
 The fee includes a shirt, shorts, and socks—and every child receives a soccer ball!
 Registration is available on SportSites.
 The Cedar Hills Soccer League welcomes Highland and Alpine residents as part of the new Tri-City recreational program

 Pickleball: One of the fastest growing sports in North America